 The manufacturing sector is the primary driver of the kingdom’s economic development and the backbone of national exports.
 Furthermore, it is the polarising factor of hard currencies after the oil and gas sector and fuels the creation of high-wage jobs.

 In addition to the oil and gas industries, there are several major industrial sectors in Bahrain, including:

 - Food processing.

 - The garment industry.

 - Engineering industries.

-Over the course of 2020, the manufacturing sector contributed more than BD 2.3 billion ($6.053 billion) to the national economy, contributing about 18% of GDP, providing a total salary of about BD 700 million ($1.842 billion) and equivalent to 25% of the actual wages paid by the private sector.
+Over the course of 2020, the manufacturing sector contributed more than BD 2.3 billion ($6.053 billion) to the national economy, contributing about 18 per cent of GDP, providing a total income of about BD 700 million ($1.842 billion) and equivalent to 25 per cent of the actual wages paid by the private sector.

 Bahrain has taken the necessary steps to diversify its economy, with evident efforts in the vibrant manufacturing sector and the growth of heavy industries in the kingdom.
-The aluminum industry is one of the strategic sectors that has driven Bahraini economic diversification, accounting for 12% of the kingdom’s gross domestic product.
+The aluminium industry is one of the strategic sectors that has driven Bahraini economic diversification, accounting for 12 per cent of the kingdom’s gross domestic product.

 In the meantime, Bahrain continues to benefit from its oil and gas resources, with significant investment in the petrochemical sector.
 This highlights the $5 billion spent on modernization at BOC and the expansion of the $ 515 million gas plant by BNG.